Nurse Aide Registration occurs daily from 8:30am-4:00pm Monday-Friday in the Ferguson Center for Allied Health and Workforce Development, Room 308.1

 Students must register in person for NA I classes.

 - Bring with you the negative results of a tuberculosis (TB) skin test.
 The TB skin test may take anywhere from 48 - 72 hours for the results to be read.
 This test is available at a doctor’s office, urgent care or a County Health Department.
 Each will charge a fee for this test.
+TB results are good for one year only.

 - Make sure you have a non-expired, government issued picture ID, such as a U.S. driver’s license or a U.S. passport, which must be presented at registration.